Glossary: HR & Recruiting Definitions

 Each role to be filled requires different skill sets and experience levels, so the number of steps in the interview process will vary accordingly.

 Typically, the most common interview steps and stages are as follows.
-We’ve included example interview questions to ask candidates for each stage of the interview process, so you can get a better understanding of the purpose of each step.
+We also explain what sort of questions to ask candidates for each stage of the interview process, so you can get a better understanding of the purpose of each step.

 Most employers conduct preliminary interviews to vet selected applicants and ensure their skills are a strong enough match for the role.
 If an organisation is outsourcing recruiting to an agency, then an external recruiter will take over the initial screening interviews.